chrisjrob/chrisjrob.github.io/_posts/2012-10-29-an-open-letter-to-e-book-retailers-lets-have-a-return-to-common-sense.md

 ---
 layout: post
-title: An Open Letter To E Book Retailers Lets Have A Return To Common Sense
+title: An Open Letter To E-Book Retailers Lets Have A Return To Common Sense
 date: 2012-10-29
 type: post
 published: true